peter-evans/slash-command-dispatch/README.md

 ### Configuration

-This workflow should be configured in the repository where commands will be dispatched from.
+The following workflow should be configured in the repository where commands will be dispatched from.
+This example will respond to comments containing the slash commands `/rebase`, `/integration-test` and `/create-ticket`.

 ```yml
 name: Slash Command Dispatch